How to Copy and Paste in PuTTY

 - Position the cursor in PuTTY where you want to paste the copied text from Windows, then right-click to past it or press “Shift + Insert.”

 How to Copy Text from PuTTY to Windows

-To copy text from Putty to your Windows clipboard, here’s what you need to do.
+To copy text from Putty to your Windows clipboard or program, here’s what to do.

 - Left-click inside the PuTTY terminal window near the text you want to copy.

 - Holding down the left mouse button, drag your cursor across the text to select it, then release the button to copy it.

 - Left-click on the destination Windows application where the pasting will occur.